Panzerschrek/U-00DC-Sprache/source/extra_libs/sm_async_net/README.md

 ### Supported systems

 For now only 64-bit GNU/Linux and FreeBSD are supported.
-Windows support isn't implemented yet (since it a little bit more complex).
+Windows support isn't implemented yet (since it's a little bit more complex).

-*sm_async_net* uses `poll` call to wait for sockets to be ready and dispatch control flow to async functions waiting on these sockets.
+*sm_async_net* uses `poll` call to wait for sockets to be ready and to dispatch control flow to the async functions waiting on these sockets.
 It's slightly less performant compared to mechanisms like `epoll` or `kqueue`, but still reasonably fast.